vbaliga/vbaliga.github.io/_posts/2020-06-27-replace-text-in-specific-column.md

 Recently, I needed to find a way to rename specific cells within one column of a tibble without affecting cells in other columns.
 I knew that `stringr::str_replace()` is awesome for this sort of thing, but I hadn’t quite grasped how I could target specific columns with it.

-Fortunately, `dplyr::mutate_at()`, and newer mechanisms via `dplyr::across()`, seem to fit the bill.
+Fortunately,`dplyr::mutate_at()`, and newer mechanisms via `dplyr::across()`,
+seem to fit the bill.
+I'll run through a few examples in this post.

 <!---more--->